 In my research for a previously published paper on daily quizzes ("Formative Assessment: The One-Minute Paper vs. the Daily Quiz", Kwan 2011), I first got exposed to the literature on brain-based teaching & learning.
 In particular, I was pulled into the neuroscience aspect of teaching/learning by James E. Zull's The Art of Changing the Brain: Enriching the Practice of Teaching by Exploring the Biology of Learning (Zull 2002).
-Moreover, the empirical results from actual classrooms in a study on the testing effect done by Prof. Henry Roediger III and others, as reported in the Chronicle of Higher Education (Glenn 2007), inspired me to dig deeper into understanding this "testing effect" and how it applies in my own classes.
+Moreover, the empirical results from actual classrooms in a study on the testing effect done by Prof. Henry Roediger III and others, as reported in the Chronicle of Higher Education (Glenn 2007), inspired me to dig deeper into understanding this "testing effect" and how it applies into my own classes.

-Subsequent to my earlier paper, I have increased the frequency of my short quizzes, and I now give daily (as in every class-period) graded homework assignments, multiple ungraded inclass quizzes, and graded in-class quizzes.
+I have subsequently increased the frequency of my short quizzes, and I now give daily (as in every class-period) graded homework assignments, multiple ungraded in-class quizzes, and graded in-class quizzes.
 I have also studied more of the brain-based literature, and have participated in workshops devoted to the topic.

 In this paper, I will focus on my experiences with the daily in-class quizzes, both ungraded and graded.
-And I will try to relate these experiences with what I have learned about their effects on the brain, to understand how and why these quizzes work in strengthening the engagement and learning of students.
+And I will try to relate these experiences with what I have learned about their effects on the brain, to understand how and why these quizzes work in strengthening the learning and engagement of students.